This is a floating closed javascript menu.

 Post 1964 Signage History Post 1964 Signage History

 In 1963, Route 221 was defined as "Route 29 to Route 121 near Napa."
 The 1963 plans for the route (based on what is shown as a proposed routing on the 1963 state highway map) was as a planned freeway bypass N of Napa along either Trancas St or Lincoln Av.
-This may have been a routing for what was LRN 6.
+This was a routing for what was LRN 6.

 Note: The routing that was formalized in 1982 (changing the short E/W route between Route 29 and Route 121 N of the E/W portion of Route 121 into a N/S routing from Suscol to Imola) occurred in the field a few years beforehand.
 Since the original definition was simply a route between Route 29 and Route 121 in the vicinity of Napa, both the original unbuilt northern bypass and the current stretch along South Soscol Ave. fit the definition.
 The only reason for running the matter by the legislature was to ensure state ownership of the facility after Route 12 and Route 29 were rerouted over the new high-rise Napa River bridge circa 1982 -- necessary for Caltrans to authorize maintenance activities on the highway.
 As with most matters of the kind, the shift of alignment was buried within the yearly fiscal authorization and essentially "rubber-stamped" by the legislature.